Neo-fascism: Slovakia

 Kotleba – People's Party Our Slovakia is a far-right political party with views that are considered extremist and fascist.
 The Party's leader, Marian Kotleba, is a former neo-Nazi, who once wore a uniform modelled on that of the Hlinka Guard, the militia of the 1939–45 Nazi-sponsored Slovak State.
 He opposes Romani people, immigrants, the Slovak National Uprising, NATO, the United States, and the European Union.
 The party also endorses the clerical fascist war criminal and former Slovak President Jozef Tiso.

 In 2003, Kotleba founded the far-right political party Slovak Community (Slovak: Slovenská Pospolitosť).
 In 2007, the Slovak interior ministry banned the party from running and campaigning in elections.
 In spite of this ban, Kotleba's party got 8.04% of votes in the Slovak 2016 parliamentary elections.
 As of December 2022, voter support has dropped significantly to about 3.1%, under the 5% threshold required to enter parliament.

 Turkey

 Grey Wolves is a Turkish ultranationalist and neo-fascist youth organization.
 It is the "unofficial militant arm" of the Nationalist Movement Party.
 The Grey Wolves have been accused of terrorism.
 According to Turkish authorities, the organization carried out 694 murders during the late-1970s political violence in Turkey, between 1974 and 1980.

 The nationalist political party MHP founded by Alparslan Türkeş is also sometimes described as neo-fascist.

 United Kingdom

 The British National Party (BNP) is a nationalist party in the United Kingdom which espoused the ideology of fascism and anti-immigration.
 In the 2009 European elections, it gained two members of the European Parliament (MEPs), including former party leader Nick Griffin.
 Other British organisations described as fascist or neo-fascist include the National Front, Combat 18, the English Defence League, and Britain First.

 Americas

+Argentina

+In Argentina, a notable advocate of neo-fascism was president María Estela Martínez de Perón, who applied anti-communist policies under the fascist police organization Triple A and economic market opening policies.
+Perón made a direct apology to fascism by performing the Roman salute in an appearance on the national radio network.
+The National Reorganization Process is also considered a neo-fascist or fascist dictatorship.